Garbage Disposal is Making an Unusual Noise

 Is your garbage disposal making noises like clicking machine-gun, metallic or rattling?
 We've got the answers.

 A little over 1-minute, this video shows how to remove a foreign object that may be making garbage disposal noise.

 Each InSinkErator garbage disposal is shipped with a self-service wrench.
 The wrench is silver colored and shaped like a little crank, about four inches long.
 If you cannot find the wrench, you can use a standard 1/4-inch Allen wrench, or click here to order a replacement.

 Tongs or Pliers

-- Make certain the disposal's switch is in the off position.
-Do not place your hand in the disposal at any time.
+- Make certain the garbage disposal's switch is in the off position.
+Do not place your hand in the garbage disposal at any time.

-Insert the wrench into the hole at the bottom of the disposal.
+1. Insert the wrench into the hole at the bottom of the garbage disposal.

-Look down into the disposal using a flashlight.
-Pay special attention to the area around the outer edge of the disposal's shredding disk where you see the little teeth.
-If you see anything in the disposal, remove it using tongs or pliers.
+Look down into the garbage disposal using a flashlight.
+Pay special attention to the area around the outer edge of the garbage disposal's shredding disk where you see the little teeth.
+If you see anything in the garbage disposal, remove it using tongs or pliers.

 Still Not Working?

-If the disposal is making other unusual noises, such as a squealing sound, it may need service.
-If the problem with your disposal is due to defects in materials or workmanship, InSinkErator may pay to have an authorized service center service the disposal in your home at no charge to you.
+Text us at 262-233-2231 for more help!
+If the garbage disposal is making other unusual noises, such as a squealing sound, it may need service.
+If the problem with your garbage disposal is due to a quality issue, InSinkErator may pay to have an authorized service center service the garbage disposal in your home at no charge to you.